Find the best project management

 13. WorkflowMax

-WorkflowMax stands out as a robust online project management application tailored to the diverse requirements of service-oriented businesses.
+WorkflowMax stands out as a robust online PM software tailored to the diverse requirements of service-oriented businesses.
 It provides a holistic solution that integrates project tracking, time management, invoicing, job monitoring, and reporting into a unified platform.
 A notable feature of WorkflowMax is its extensive customization options and seamless integration with Xero, a widely used accounting software.

 In an interesting twist, BlueRock, a firm renowned for its technology-centric business consultancy, has acquired the rights to the WorkflowMax name.
 They are in the process of developing a revamped job management tool, aptly named "WorkflowMax by BlueRock."
 This new iteration aims to retain the core functionalities that made Xero's WorkflowMax valuable, with an anticipated launch in February 2024.
 This development presents a viable option for former users of the original WorkflowMax seeking similar capabilities.